gleechi/gleechi.github.io/pages/unity/unity_get_started_sensors.md

 ## A First Look at the Sensor Setup

-{% include callout.html content="In VirtualGrasp we use the terms sensor and controller exchangeably since a VR controller is essentially a sensing device for hand poses." %}
+{% include callout.html content="In VirtualGrasp we use the terms \"sensor\" and \"controller\" exchangeably since a VR controller is essentially a sensing device for hand poses." %}

 In the default prefab, “GleechiLib”, a sensor setting is configured for any {% include tooltip.html tooltip="Controller" text="controller" %} (or {% include tooltip.html tooltip="Sensor" text="sensor" %}) supported through Unity by [UnityXR](https://docs.unity3d.com/Manual/XR.html).

-As you can see in the top of the MyVirtualGrasp component, you can "auto-setup" the whole configuration for some of the most commonly used {% include tooltip.html tooltip="Sensor" text="sensors" %}, to quickly switch between Oculus controllers, mouse control, finger tracking, and other controllers.
+As you can see in the top of the MyVirtualGrasp component, you can "Auto-Setup" the whole configuration for some of the most commonly used {% include tooltip.html tooltip="Sensor" text="sensors" %}, to quickly switch between Oculus controllers, mouse control, finger tracking, and other controllers.

 You can use VirtualGrasp without a VR headset and your scene does not need to be a VR-enabled scene.

-If you do not have a headset, you can use the "MOUSE" auto-setup and control the hands with the mouse.
+{% include callout.html content="If you do not have a headset, you can use the \"MOUSE\" auto-setup to get started and control the hands with the mouse. " type="warning" %}

-If you do have an Oculus Quest headset, we recommend to use "QUEST" auto-setup after enabling your scene for VR.
+{% include callout.html content="If you do have a headset, we recommend to use the \"QUEST\" auto-setup (after assuring that you enabled your scene for VR) to get started, through [UnityXR](https://docs.unity3d.com/Manual/XR.html)." type="info" %}

 <!--See [AutoSetup & Sensors](unity_component_myvirtualgrasp.html#autosetup--sensors) to learn more details about sensor setup.-->

 <div class="panel-group" id="accordion1">